Novel Bounds From The Weak Gravity and Festina Lente Conjectures: The Magnetic FLC and its applications

 Before we conclude this section, let us take a closer look at Eq.~(\ref{eq:g_bound}), which places a lower bound on the coupling of any gauged $U(1)$.
 Combining this with the FLC (with $q=1$), we find

-This is the same result as we obtained earlier by demanding gravity to be the weakest force, as shown in Eq.~\ref{eq:WGC+FL_min_mass}.
 For the SM $U(1)_{\text{em}}$, this is trivially satisfied by the electron in the current epoch of the universe.
 However, it poses a serious problem for inflation once we set $H = H_{I}$, as it would imply an inflation scale being below the mass of the electron, which is not viable.
 This issue was raised in \cite{Montero:2019ekk, Venken:2023hfa} from the direct application of the FLC, however, unlike those results, Eq.~(\ref{eq:H_bounds1}) is independent of any $U(1)$ coupling and only depends on the mass of the lightest charged particle.

 As pointed out in \cite{Montero:2019ekk, Venken:2023hfa}, the tension between the FLC and inflation can be eliminated if the lightest charged particle under the relevant $U(1)$ gauge group is allowed to become heavier.
 To see this in the case of the SM QED, we substitute $m_{e} = y_{e}v/\sqrt{2}$ in the FLC and combine it with Eq.~(\ref{eq:BBN_inf_bound}).
 We then obtain